- Operating Standards

 Harassment of patrons, students, staff members or others.

-Damage to University equipment (whether restitution is made may mitigate the severity of the sanction imposed).
+Damage to University of Michigan-Flint equipment (whether restitution is made may mitigate the severity of the sanction imposed).

 Violent, assaultive and/or physical behavior directed toward patrons, staff members or others.